sourcegraph/about/blogposts/announcing-sourcegraph-2.md

 Sourcegraph is what powers <a href="https://sourcegraph.com/">Sourcegraph.com</a>, and now you can run it inside your company's network.
 [Install a self-hosted Sourcegraph instance in 1 command.](https://docs.sourcegraph.com/#quickstart)

-## Explore open-source code with the new Sourcegraph.com and browser extensions
+## Explore open source code with the new Sourcegraph.com and browser extensions

-Search and browse open-source code on <a href="https://sourcegraph.com/">Sourcegraph.com</a> and using the [Sourcegraph browser extension](https://docs.sourcegraph.com/integration/browser_extension) (on GitHub), with full code intelligence: go-to-definition, find-references, etc. The full power of Sourcegraph is always free for open source.
+Search and browse open source code on <a href="https://sourcegraph.com/">Sourcegraph.com</a> and using the [Sourcegraph browser extension](https://docs.sourcegraph.com/integration/browser_extension) (on GitHub), with full code intelligence: go-to-definition, find-references, etc. The full power of Sourcegraph is always free for open source.

 What’s new and different: